Negative Body Image: 4 Ways to Cope (Support for Women in Salt Lake City, Utah)

 There are ways to help you deal with body image issues and not have to think about what your body looks like all the time.
 Here are some suggestions on ways to cope with body image:

 Be honest with yourself about how long you are spending looking at yourself in the mirror, checking your appearance, or making sure your clothes aren’t showing too much.
-There is no moral value in you using a mirror at all BUT there’s a good chance that you are feeling terrible about yourself the more you body check in the mirror.
-It’s fine to use a mirror but I would certainly work on decreasing how many times you are checking out your appearance in the mirror.
+There is no moral value in you using a mirror at all, BUT there’s a good chance that you are feeling terrible about yourself the more you body check in the mirror.
+It’s fine to use a mirror, but I would certainly work on decreasing how many times you check out your appearance in the mirror.
 Believe it or not, the act of checking yourself out over and over in the mirror increases feelings of depression and anxiety.

 Social media is great for connecting with other people and maintaining and building relationships.
 It opens up more opportunities to have connections regardless of physical distance.
 It can be a wonderful tool and support for people.
 It can also be a downfall.
 If you are following people that are body-focused regardless of their body size, people that are counting their macros or are on a “health” journey, it will likely lead to you thinking more about your body and what you eat then is probably helpful.
 I would urge you to pay attention to the accounts you are following and notice how you are feeling after scrolling.
 It’s ok to mute and unfollow anyone who makes you feel negative about yourself, and in fact, I would encourage you to do just that.